BlueBubbleWei/SDCND/Term1-P4-Advanced-Lane-Lines/Project4_Advance_Lane_Lines_writeup_report.md

 SPECIFICATION :  To Create a thresholded binary image

-1. Threshold x gradient (for grayscaled image)
-2. Threshold colour channel (S channel)
-3. Combine the two binary thresholds to generate a binary image.
-4. The parameters (e.g. thresholds) were determined via trial and error (see Discussion).
+Threshold x gradient (for grayscaled image).Threshold colour channel (S channel).
+Combine the two binary thresholds to generate a binary image.The parameters (e.g. thresholds) were determined via trial and error.Example of a thresholded binary image
-5. Improvement: determine the parameters in a more rigorous way.
-6. Example of a thresholded binary image
 ![image3](./output_images/thresholded-binary-image.png)

 ---